billiegoose/g/README.md

 g push | pushes to upstream. <ul><li> If upstream not set, prompt user to name a remote branch. </li> <li> If multiple remotes exist, prompt for which remote to use. </li></ul>
-g remote | Interactive prompt to add a remote. g ff | git pull --ff-only
+g remote | Interactive prompt to add a remote. g ff | git pull --ff-only g fff | deletes the local branch and rechecks it out (useful when remote branch has been force-pushed and can't be fast-forwarded)

 \* To save your Github username where `get` can see it: `git config --global github.user your_user_name`